What are the aims of this leaflet?

 What is erythema multiforme?

-Erythema multiforme (EM) is a hypersensitivity reaction which tends to develop suddenly.
-Usually it will disappear on its own, but sometimes treatment may be required.
-It is predominantly seen in young adults.
-It is rarely seen in children but can occur in any age group.
-The condition is slightly more common in men.
+Erythema multiforme (EM) is a hypersensitivity reaction (when the immune system mistakenly identifies a harmless substance as harmful) which tends to develop suddenly.
+Usually, it will disappear on its own, but sometimes treatment may be required.
+It can occur in any age group but is seen mainly in young adults.
+EM is slightly more common in men.

-Erythema multiforme is characterised by the sudden development of few to hundreds of red spots.
-The spots usually begin on feet and hands, and spread upwards towards the trunk.
-The face is often involved.
-Over time these spots change to plaques (raised patches) and then typical target-shaped lesions, which have a dusky red centre, a paler area around this, and then a dark red ring round the edge.
+EM often starts with the development of multiple red spots on the affected area.
+The spots usually begin on the feet and hands and spread upwards towards the trunk.
+The face is often affected.
+Over time, these spots change to plaques (raised patches) that look like targets (concentric circles).
+They have a dusky red (dark red) centre, a paler area surrounding it, and a dark red ring around the edge.
+Because of this, they are called ‘target lesions’.
+Sometimes, the centre of the target can be crusted or blistered.
 Sometimes the centre of the target can be crusted or blistered.
-The targets can be different shapes and sizes, hence the Latin name: erythema (redness) multi (many), forme (shapes).

-Erythema multiforme is usually mild - 'erythema multiforme minor' – with only skin involvement, and clearing up in days to weeks.
-There is also a rare but more severe type, 'erythema multiforme major', which has similar skin features to EM minor, but additionally there is involvement of one or more mucosal membrane (e.g. the lips, the inside of the mouth, the windpipe, the gullet, the anus or genital area, and the eyes) and usually some associated symptoms, such as fever or joint pain.
+EM is usually mild - 'erythema multiforme minor' – with only the skin affected and clearing up in days to weeks.
+If it's worse we call it, 'erythema multiforme major', which has similar skin features to EM minor, but additionally there is involvement of one or more mucosal membranes (e.g. the lips, the inside of the mouth, the windpipe, the oesophagus (food pipe), the anus or genital area, and the eyes) and usually some associated symptoms, such as fever or joint pain.

 What causes erythema multiforme?

-It is thought that around 90% of cases are caused by infections such as the herpes simplex virus (the cold sore virus) or mycoplasma bacteria which causes pneumonia.
+The cause of EM is not fully understood.
+It is thought to be a skin reaction which occurs following a trigger.
+It is thought that around 9 in 10 cases are triggered by infections such as the herpes simplex virus (the cold sore virus) or mycoplasma bacteria which can cause lung infection.

-Medications are a less common cause of erythema multiforme.
-When medications are the cause, it is more likely that an individual will develop a worse form of the rash called erythema multiforme major.
-Drugs which have been identified as causing EM include non-steroidal anti-inflammatory drugs (given for joint and muscle pain), antibiotics and anticonvulsants (used to treat epilepsy) as well as statins, immunotherapy drugs, and vaccinations.
+Medications (tablets/drugs) can be a trigger of EM.
+Drugs which can cause EM include non-steroidal anti-inflammatory drugs (given for joint and muscle pain, for example, ibuprofen or aspirin), antibiotics and anticonvulsants (used to treat epilepsy or nerve pain) as well as statins, immunotherapy drugs, and vaccinations.

 Is erythema multiforme hereditary?